pfrenard/RepData_PeerAssessment1/PA1_template.md

 ## 10    NA 2012-10-01       45    0.943
 ## # … with 17,558 more rows
 ```
+It worked :)

 ### Sum of steps per day

-Let's create a new group by dataset.
+Let's create a new group by dataset using the new column instead of the oirginal one with missing values.

 ```r
 sum_by_date <- newdataset %>% group_by(date) %>% summarise(sum_steps=sum(new_steps, na.rm=TRUE))